-Why do capitulate and recapitulate seem to have such different meanings?
+Why do "capitulate" and "recapitulate" seem to have such different meanings?
 Etymology to the rescue!

-Both the OED and the;Online Etymology Dictionary;agree that in English in the 1500s, people started using capitulate to talk about drawing up terms, conditions, and agreements, and by the 1600s it referred to surrendering because of the relationship to writing up or agreeing to terms of surrender.
+Then, in the 1500s, “capitulate” and “recapitulate” both entered English, and the OED and the Online Etymology Dictionary agree that at that time people started using “capitulate” to talk about drawing up terms, conditions, and agreements, and by the 1600s it referred to surrendering because when you surrender, you usually write up or agree to terms of surrender.

-Recapitulate didn't go through the same evolution and kept closer to the earlier "summarize" meaning with the re-;prefix adding a sense of going through something a second time to make the summary.
+“Recapitulate” didn't go through the same evolution and kept closer to the earlier "summarize" meaning with the “re-“ prefix adding a sense of going through something a second time to make the summary.

 It’s an especially interesting example of language change and how meanings can evolve and diverge—how two very closely related words started out with the same meaning and eventually came to mean things that are quite different.
 But if you follow it step by step through the centuries, you can see the logic of what looks incomprehensible when you’re just looking at the end result.

 I’m ashamed to think how easily we capitulate to badges and names, to large societies and dead institutions. —Ralph Waldo Emerson, “Self-Reliance”

 Margaret, if you had seen the man who thus capitulated for his safety, your surprise would have been boundless. —Mary Shelley, “Frankenstein”

 It is said that in breathing, man recapitulates the rhythm of the universe. —W. Timothy Gallwey, “The Inner Game of Tennis”

 Law is not as disinterested as our concepts of law pretend; law serves power; law in large measure is a recapitulation of the status quo; it confirms a rigid order designed to insulate the beneficiaries of the status quo from the disturbances of change. —William Sloane Coffin, “Credo”